Introduction

 Executing Commands Inside a Docker Container

-Till now, you’ve learned about the run, start, and stop commands to manage your containers.
+commands to manage your containers.
 However, sometimes you need to execute commands inside a running container without restarting it or creating a new one.
-For instance, you’ve used docker run -it to interact with a container’s terminal during creation, but what if the container is already running?
-This is where the docker exec command comes in handy.
+For instance, you’ve used docker run -it

-There are times when you’ll need to run commands inside a running container.
-Docker’s exec command is designed specifically for this purpose.
+command is designed specifically for this purpose.
 It allows you to execute a command directly inside an existing container, providing a powerful way to interact with your containers without disrupting their operation.

 docker exec container_name ls

-This command tells Docker to execute the ls command inside the specified container, listing the contents of the container’s file system.
+command inside the specified container, listing the contents of the container’s file system.

-To interact with the container’s terminal directly, use the interactive mode (-it):
+To interact with the container’s terminal directly, use the interactive mode (-it

 docker exec -it container_name bash